 3. Being a digital native does not guarantee your path to digital maturity

-4. Improving user experience is an ongoing process
+4. Improving user experience (UX) is an ongoing process

 Digital leaders understand the importance of technology better than anyone, but they’re not consumed by it.
 They know that true innovation comes from the people who power their business, and they take measures to keep their teams trained on every critical component.
-Because they realize user experience is crucial for every stakeholder, digital leaders are quick to streamline outdated processes and bring legacy systems up to speed.
-They know that by doing these things, they’re far more likely to see a bigger return on value over time.
-As you’re creating (or reworking) your digital transformation strategy, plan for regular updates along the way.
-As customer demands and expectations shift, this will make it easier for you to follow suit.
+Because they realize UX is crucial for every stakeholder, digital leaders quickly streamline outdated processes and bring legacy systems up to speed.
+They know that doing these things makes them far more likely to see a more significant return on value over time.

 5. Embracing a digital mindset is imperative to success

 Digital leaders aren’t focused on finding the answer to just one problem.
 Instead, they take a holistic approach to every situation and choose solutions that benefit the organization at every possible level.
-These leaders opt for entire systems, rather than single-use tools because they know that a systematic approach brings better ROI.
+These leaders opt for entire systems rather than single-use tools because they know that a systematic approach improves ROI.
 Need proof?
 Look no further than recent findings from the Boston Consulting Group, which show that today’s digital leaders achieve three times higher revenue growth and cost savings from their digital transformations than laggards.

 Companies on the path to digital maturity are quick to adopt new technologies, but they also understand that it doesn’t need to happen overnight.
 It’s easy to fall into fear-based decision-making during unpredictable times, but resisting the urge to do so will help you and your business remain resilient.
-When adopting any new technology, first evaluate the full potential and value of its capabilities to ensure that it will be used to drive long-term financial gain.
+When adopting any new technology, first evaluate its capabilities’ full potential and value to ensure that it will be used to drive long-term financial gain.